MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

         ![Screenshot of Visual Studio showing the Solution Explorer pane and the contents of the Main Windows X A M L dot C S file for single project M S I X.](images/WinUI-csharp-appproject-1.0-later.png)

-    - **_Project name_ (Package)**: This project is generated only if you use the **Blank App, Packaged with WAP (WinUI 3 in Desktop)** project template.
+    - **_Project name_ (Package)**: This project is generated only if you use the **Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)** project template.
 This project is a [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](/windows/msix/overview).
 This project contains the [package manifest](/uwp/schemas/appxpackage/uapmanifestschema/schema-root) for your app, and it is the startup project for your solution by default.

         ![Screenshot of Visual Studio showing the Solution Explorer pane and the contents of the Package app x manifest file.](images/WinUI-csharp-packageproject.png)